How the effeminate Oscar Wilde was likened to women in 1882

-During his lecture tour of America in 1882, Oscar Wilde was often described as effeminate.
+During his lecture tour of America in 1882, Oscar Wilde was often described in interviews and articles as effeminate.

 It has often been thought that Oscar was acting the part of the effeminate; certainly, he was playing up to it: his dress and manner coinciding with the “namby-pamby” image of Bunthorne from Gilbert & Sullivan’s Patience that preceded him.